Last Update: April 2018

-7. Request your supply chain to start a fishery improvement project (FIP).
-For advice on starting a FIP see SFP's Seafood Industry Guide to FIPs.
+Above all, request your supply chain to start a fishery improvement project (FIP).
+For advice on starting a FIP see SFP's Guide to FIPs.

 The Global Fresh and Frozen Yellowfin and Bigeye Tuna Supply Chain Roundtable is dedicated to the improvement of fisheries that supply line-caught YFT and BET to the fresh and frozen markets and will adopt a number of different approaches to promoting effective regulatory policies and best practices including: